NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (2) A person or organization may commence a proceeding in the public interest where:

-(3) there is serious justiciable issue;
+    (a) there is serious justiciable issue;

-(2) The claimant has a genuine interest; and
+    (b) The claimant has a genuine interest; and

-(3) The proceeding is a reasonable and effective means to bring the issue before the court.
+    (c) The proceeding is a reasonable and effective means to bring the issue before the court.

-(4) The standard of review shall be thus:
+(3) The standard of review shall be thus:

-(5) For statutory entitlements (e.g., eligibility and payment of the Dignity Dividend): the issue is compliance; and
+    (a) For statutory entitlements (e.g., eligibility and payment of the Dignity Dividend): the issue is compliance; and

-(2) For programmatic obligations (e.g., taking reasonable measures to progressively realize access/coverage targets): the issue is reasonableness having regard to available resources, equality, non-discrimination, and non-retrogression.
+    (b) For programmatic obligations (e.g., taking reasonable measures to progressively realize access/coverage targets): the issue is reasonableness having regard to available resources, equality, non-discrimination, and non-retrogression.

-(3) Regulations made by the Governor in Council, may define minimum core standards for each right or program; failure to meet minimum core obligations without compelling justification is presumptively unreasonable.
+(4) Regulations made by the Governor in Council, may define minimum core standards for each right or program; failure to meet minimum core obligations without compelling justification is presumptively unreasonable.

-(4) The court may grant declaratory relief, mandamus, prohibitions, and structural orders, including timelines, reporting, and supervisory jurisdiction.
+(5) The court may grant declaratory relief, mandamus, prohibitions, and structural orders, including timelines, reporting, and supervisory jurisdiction.
 Monetary damages are limited to amounts wrongfully withheld under a statutory entitlement and costs.

-(5) Once a claimant shows a prima facie breach, the onus shifts to the responding authority to show reasonableness and resource justification.
+(6) Once a claimant shows a prima facie breach, the onus shifts to the responding authority to show reasonableness and resource justification.

-(6) Applications respecting ongoing income or health-and-safety entitlements must be heard on an expedited based; interim relief may be ordered to prevent irreparable harm.
+(7) Applications respecting ongoing income or health-and-safety entitlements must be heard on an expedited based; interim relief may be ordered to prevent irreparable harm.

-(7) This section is in addition to any right to seek judicial review or a Charter remedy.
+(8) This section is in addition to any right to seek judicial review or a Charter remedy.

-(8) This Part shall be interpreted consistently with sections of the Constitution Act, 1982, and does not abrogate or derogate from Indigenous, Aboriginal, or Treaty Rights.
+(9) This Part shall be interpreted consistently with sections of the Constitution Act, 1982, and does not abrogate or derogate from Indigenous, Aboriginal, or Treaty Rights.